h3nk42/AlienInvasion/README.md

+# Alien Invaders
-# An Alien Invaders game using Star Trek Sprites written in Python with Pygame
+Alien Invaders Game using Star Trek sprites written in Python with Pygame